A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Conclusions

-\item Correcting for dust attenuation (measured through SED fitting) we have converted the \hb~LF to a dust-corrected \ha~LF (Fig.~\ref{fig:HaLF}), which allowed us to compute the total ionizing photon emissivity and the cosmic SFR density of galaxies at $z \sim 7-9$.
-Since the slope $\alpha_{\rm nebular} > -2$, we found that the total photon emissivity quickly ``saturates'' and does not significantly increase, if integrated to objects fainter than those observed with GLIMPSE.
-Assuming a standard constant $\fesc=0.1$, we reach 21\%-62\% and 31\%-104\% of the ionising photon budget required to drive reionisation at $z \sim 7.5$ and $z \sim 8.3$ respectively, as measured by \cite{mason_model-independent_2019}.
-The SFRD showed comparable results to previous studies for comparable lower integration limits ($\sim0.3\msunyr$).
-Integrating down to our observed limit of ${\rm SFR}\sim 0.005\msunyr$ (corresponding to $L_{\ha}\sim10^{39}$\ergs), we obtained a higher SFRD, by $\sim 0.1-0.3$ dex, where the increase is only significant at $\mean{z}\sim7.48$.
-Including fainter, lower SFR galaxies, will not strongly increase the cosmic SFRD at these redshifts, since the observed nebular LF, which provides the most robust measure of the instantaneous SFRD, is significantly flatter than the UV LF. \end{enumerate}
+\item Correcting for dust attenuation (measured through an SED fitting), we converted the \hb~LF into a dust-corrected \ha~LF (Fig.~\ref{fig:HaLF}), which allowed us to compute the total ionising photon emissivity and the cosmic SFR density of galaxies at $z \sim 7-9$ (Fig.\ \ref{fig:ionisation_budget}).
+Since the slope $\alpha_{\rm nebular} > -2$, we found that the total photon emissivity quickly saturates and does not significantly increase when it is integrated to objects fainter than those observed with GLIMPSE.
+Assuming a standard constant $\fesc=0.14$, we reached $31\%-90\%$ and $46\%-156\%$ of the ionising photon budget required to drive re-ionisation at $z \sim 7.5$ and $z \sim 8.3$, respectively, as measured by \cite{mason_model-independent_2019}. \item The SFRD (Fig.\ \ref{fig:SFRD}) showed comparable results to previous studies for comparable lower integration limits ($\sim0.3\msunyr$).
+Integrating down to our observed limit of ${\rm SFR}\sim 0.005\msunyr$ (corresponding to $L_{\ha}\sim10^{39}$\ergs), we obtained an SFRD higher by $\sim 0.1-0.3$ dex, where the increase is only significant at $\mean{z}\sim7.48$.
+The inclusion of fainter, lower SFR galaxies will not strongly increase the cosmic SFRD at these redshifts because the observed nebular LF, which provides the most robust measure of the instantaneous SFRD, is significantly flatter than the UV LF. \end{enumerate}

 In short, the determination of the LF of nebular emission (\oiiihb) from star-forming galaxies down to very faint fluxes yields flatter slopes ($\alpha \sim -1.55\text{ to }-1.78$) of the LF than previously thought and measured for the UV LF at high-$z$ ($z \ga 7$).
-This implies that GLIMPSE, combining ultra-deep JWST observations and strong gravitational lensing, has allowed us to reach the bulk of the star-forming galaxies at $z \sim 7-9$ and thus to determine their total ionizing photon emissivity and the total cosmic SFRD of these objects.
-Our results suggest that faint galaxies contribute less to cosmic reionisation than previously thought, as their number density flattens too rapidly to maintain a high ionising photon production rate.
-With conventional or plausible assumptions on the escape fraction of ionizing photons, the observed galaxies are capable of driving cosmic reionization at $z \sim 7-9$.
+This indicates that GLIMPSE, combining ultra-deep JWST observations and strong gravitational lensing, has allowed us to reach the bulk of the star-forming galaxies at $z \sim 7-9$, and thus, to determine their total ionising photon emissivity and the total cosmic SFRD of these objects.
+Our results suggest that faint galaxies contribute less to cosmic re-ionisation than previously thought because their number density flattens too rapidly to maintain a highly ionising photon-production rate.
+With conventional or plausible assumptions on the escape fraction of ionising photons, the observed galaxies are capable of driving cosmic re-ionisation at $z \sim 7-9$.